Program Details

 Program Overview

-PLEASE NOTE: if you apply to the 2023/24 intake for this program, you will start in May 2024.
-To begin your studies in May 2023, apply to the 2022/23 academic year.
+To start this program in May 2026, apply to the 2025/26 intake.
+To begin your studies in May 2025, apply to the 2024/25 academic year.

 This is an approved education program by the Ontario College of Social Workers and Social Service Workers (OCSWSSW).
 Graduates of this program may apply to receive the additional designation of RSSW (Registered Social Service Worker).
 Extra fees may apply.

-About the Community Worker (Accelerated) Program
+Community Worker (Accelerated) Program Features

 Key Skills Taught in the Community Worker (Accelerated) Program

-Throughout the program, students will have the opportunity to develop a variety of important and high-demand skills, including:
+Throughout the program, you will have the opportunity to develop a variety of important and high-demand skills, including:

 • anti-oppressive practice in working with diverse populations (including immigrant and refugee communities, marginalized populations, and Indigenous peoples)

-• critical analysis, research and writing
+• critical analysis, research, and writing

 • group facilitation and leadership